exercism/pharo-smalltalk/README.md

 AllExercismTests suite run.
 ```

 To generate the templates, locate the ExercismGenerator in your Pharo image, and click on the generate triangle (class method).
-It prompts you for a location, which should be the `exercises` directory of the staging repo you checked out.
+It prompts you for a location, which should be the `exercises` directory of the staging repo you checked out seperately.

 For the Exercism specific linting, please see the [linter documentation](https://github.com/exercism/docs/blob/master/language-tracks/configuration/linting.md).
-You can run the linter from the command line in the exercises directory of the staging repo
+You should run the linter from the command line in the exercises directory of the staging repo

-Finally checkin using the git command line or a tool like IntelliJ or VSCode.
+Finally check-in using a git cli or a tool like IntelliJ or VSCode.

 ### Contributing a New Exercise